Maxey leads 76ers past Magic 128-117 in meaningless finale

 Maxey showed why the 76ers made him the 21st overall pick in last year’s draft, going 10 of 11 from the field and hitting all three of his 3-point attempts in the first half.
 The speedy point guard out of Kentucky provided a highlight when he flew down the lane for a two-handed dunk with 5 1/2 minutes left in the third quarter.

+“I’m been watching film and finding different ways to get all the way to the rack,” Maxey said.
+“I’ve put in the work, just working every single day.
+That creates confidence.
+My role is to stay ready and do whatever it takes for us to win.
+To be here and be successful at the highest level of basketball is a great feeling.”

 Anthony, the 15th pick in the draft, made 10 of 25 shots and all 14 free-throw attempts.
+He also had six turnovers, something that perturbed the rookie.

 BIG ENERGY